DynamoDS/RefineryPrimer/03-hello-project-refinery/03-01_installing-project-refinery.md

-# Getting Started With Generative Design
+# Getting Started With Revit Generative Design

-Generative Design is currently available as a Beta release, as of March 2019.
-In order to use Generative Design, you need to sign up to the Generative Design community, using your Autodesk credentials at the following website:
+Revit Generative Design is currently available as a Beta release, as of March 2019.
+In order to use Revit Generative Design, you need to sign up to the Generative Design community, using your Autodesk credentials at the following website:

 [https://www.autodesk.com/solutions/refinery-beta](https://www.autodesk.com/solutions/refinery-beta)